 - Keep your emotions to yourself.
 Your anger and ranting will not enhance your chances of success.

--Respectfully refer the Appeals Board to:
+-You should respectfully refer the Appeals Panel to:

 - The specific rule of law that you claim the original judge misapplied